aaryanporwal/curiefense.github.io/blog.md

 ---
 layout: default
-title: 'Curiefense Blog'
+title: "Curiefense Blog"
-description: 'News and information about Curiefense, the security extension for Envoy'
+description: "News and information about Curiefense, the security extension for Envoy"
 ---

 <div class="hero-nohome blog-posts">